-It’s a good practice to start and end your workday at the same time as you would if you were to go into the office.
+It's a good practice to start and end your workday simultaneously as you would if you were to go into the office.
 Take the same time for your breaks and lunch, and get up periodically to stretch your legs and rest your eyes.
-But, don’t drag into your work environment late and then stop working every time something distracts you.
+But, don't drag into your work environment late and then stop working every time something distracts you.
 Remote work requires effort to focus on your tasks and to be fully engaged in your work.
 Self-discipline is a difficult skill to acquire, but make every effort to apply yourself to the idea of staying focused on your work while working from home.
-The other side of the time coin is that it can become easy to never leave your work, since your computer, phone, and any work product that you are using is present in your normal living space.
-Address this challenge by putting things away when you “leave” work and don’t get into the bad habit of continually checking in or picking up on work after hours.
+The other side of the time coin is that it can become easy to never leave your work since your computer, phone, and any work product that you are using is present in your normal living space.
+Address this challenge by putting things away when you "leave" work and don't get into the bad habit of continually checking in or picking up on work after hours.

 Of course, you will need your computer for virtual work.
 If you are accustomed to using a desktop computer at work, possibly with multiple screens, you will find that working from your laptop is painful and inefficient.
 Depending on the type of work that you do, a printer or a scanner (or both) may be necessary.
 Often if your company requires you to work from home, there is a program for reimbursement or direct issue of the equipment that you need to do your job.
 You will need a work surface, a comfortable chair, and good lighting.
-If you will be participating in conference calls or group meetings, you may want a headset with a microphone.
+If you participate in conference calls or group meetings, you may want a headset with a microphone.
 And, of course, you will need a good quality web camera, either the one on your computer or a higher quality version that clips to your monitor.

 Don't forget the office supplies!
 You will need pens, pencils, notepads, notebooks, a stapler, paper clips, file folders, and myriad other office supplies, depending upon how you work.
 Printer paper and ink cartridges are important if you need to print documents, and you will need a filing system for all of the documents that you print.